cpske/ISP/git/git-basics.md

 3. What is the main difference between Git and Subversion?
 Subversion is great, so why switch to Git?

 4. When working with Git locally, what are these?
+Describe each one.
    * Staging area
    * Working copy
    * master

-5. When you modify a file and commit it to a repository, what is stored in the repository? (_1.3 Git Basics_) [ ] Differences between this version and previous one.
+5. When you modify a file and commit it to a repository, what is stored in the repository? (_1.3 Git Basics_) [ ] Differences between this version and previous version.
    [ ] A snapshot of the file.
 The complete file, possibly compressed.

 ## How To Use